nrfconnect/sdk-nrf/samples/bluetooth/peripheral_mds/README.rst

 For the options not configurable using Kconfig, use the :file:`samples/bluetooth/peripheral_mds/memfault_config/memfault_platform_config.h` file.
 See `Memfault SDK`_ for more information.

-To send data to the Memfault cloud through a Bluetooth gateway, you must configure a project key using the :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` option.
+To send data to the Memfault cloud through a Bluetooth gateway, you must configure a project key using the :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` Kconfig option.
 You can find your project key in the project settings at `Memfault Dashboards`_.
-You also need to set the following static configuration option for this sample:
+You also need to set the :kconfig:option:`CONFIG_MEMFAULT_NCS_DEVICE_ID` static Kconfig option for this sample

-* :kconfig:option:`CONFIG_MEMFAULT_NCS_DEVICE_ID` - Memfault device ID.

 Building and running
 ********************